 In this section, we first provide a simplification of the lower bound derived in Section~\ref{sec:lower_bounds}.
 Then, we examine the characteristics of the optimal allocations used in the proof.
-It becomes apparent that the set of optimal allocations are, in general, not unique.
-Therefore, we define the notion of convergence to the set and prove that the estimated optimal allocations (though they could possibly not converge to a point) converge to the set of optimal allocations.
+It becomes apparent that the set of optimal allocations is, in general, not unique.
+Therefore, we define the notion of convergence to the set and prove that the estimated optimal allocations converge to the set of optimal allocations (even though they might not converge to a point).

-\subsection{Simplification of the lower bound}
+\subsection{Simplification of the Lower Bound}

-Suppose $\set{X}$ is finite and Bernoulli rewards.
-First, we derive a simpler equivalence form for the optimization problem $T^\star(\nu)^{-1}$.
-We provide the proof in Appendix~\ref{appdx:CDinterpretation}. \begin{lemma} Without loss of generality, let $a^*(\nu) = 1$.
-For each $ w \in \set{W}$, we have
+Without loss of generality, let $a^*(\nu) = 1$.
+First, we show a simpler equivalence form for the optimization problem $T^\star(\nu)^{-1}$ in the following theorem. \begin{lemma} For each $ w \in \set{W}$, we have